jpswade/jpswade.github.io/_posts/2008-04-22-recording-an-irc-channel-on-windows.md

 To generate stats you need third party software such as [mIRCstats](http://www.nic.fi/~mauvinen/mircstats/) or [pisg](http://pisg.sourceforge.net/) (recommended), however if you do use pisg, it might make sense to use the [eggdrop](http://www.eggheads.org/) or [windrop](http://windrop.sourceforge.net/downloads.html) (for windows) IRC bot to generate the logs instead.

-There&#8217;s lots and lots of other neat tricks in mIRC for logging (take a look at $findfile) and beyond.
+There's lots and lots of other neat tricks in mIRC for logging (take a look at $findfile) and beyond.
 I invite you to take a look at some of my [mIRC scripts](http://wade.be/projects/mirc-scripts), which some of you may find useful.

 PS.
 If you like [mIRC, please register](/why-i-registered-mirc).